CONP-PCNO/conp-pipeline/README.md

 # conp-pipeline

-`conp-pipeline` is a tool that runs pipelines and commit their inputs and results to a DataLad dataset.
+`conp-pipeline` is a tool that runs pipelines and commits their inputs and results to a DataLad dataset.

 ## Installation